-The Red Cliffs NCA comprises 73 percent of the land base of a multi-jurisdictional, 62,000-acre reserve known locally as the Red Cliffs Desert Reserve (the Reserve).
-The Reserve was established in 1996 in connection with the U.S. Fish and Wildlife Service's (USFWS) approval of the County's Habitat Conservation Plan (HCP) for the threatened Mojave desert tortoise.
-Also in 1996, the USFWS issued an ITP to the County for the take associated with otherwise lawful activities in the County.
+The Red Cliffs NCA comprises 73 percent of the land base of a multi-jurisdictional, 62,000-acre reserve known locally as the Red Cliffs Desert Reserve.
+The Reserve was established in 1996 in connection with the County's Habitat Conservation Plan (HCP) for the threatened Mojave desert tortoise and the U.S. Fish and Wildlife Service's (USFWS) issuance of an Incidental Take Permit (ITP) for take associated with otherwise lawful activities in the County.
 As a result of the ITP and protective management of the Reserve's land base by the respective land managing agencies, necessary development has been able to occur in tortoise habitat on non-Federal lands in the County.